convertigo/convertigo-doc/programming-guide/convertigo-mobile-builder/index.md

 ---
-title: Convertigo Mobile Builder
+title: Convertigo Builder
 keywords: pages, authoring, exclusion, frontmatter
-last_updated: 21/03/2019
+last_updated: 04/05/2022
-summary: "Convertigo Mobile Builder is the Visual Drag & Drop Mobile App module for Convertigo Mobility Platform"
+summary: "Convertigo Builder is the visual Drag & Drop Application module for Convertigo Low Code Platform"
 sidebar: c8o_sidebar
 permalink: /reference-manual/convertigo-mobile-builder/
 ---
 {{site.data.alerts.note}}
-With Convertigo Mobile builder, you can build in minutes, Cross – Platform UIs based on the Ionic / Angular technology accessing the full power of Convertigo MBaaS server.
+With {{site.data.strings.product_name}}, you can build in minutes, Cross–Platform UIs based on the Ionic / Angular technology accessing the full power of Convertigo MBaaS server.
 {{site.data.alerts.end}}

-## Mobile builder overview
+## Builder overview

-RAD (Rapid Application Development) is now a very well-known concept for classic application development.
-This type of technology is called RMAD when it is applied to Mobile Applications.

-Convertigo is building the next generation product including one of the most powerful RMAD module on the market.
+{{site.data.strings.product_name}} is building the next generation product including one of the most powerful Front End Low code builder on the market.

-Convertigo Mobile Builder uses a new graphical user interface builder able to build, in a few minutes, ready-to-deploy applications leveraging the full power of Convertigo MBaaS backend!
+It uses a new graphical user interface builder able to build, in a few minutes, ready-to-deploy applications leveraging the full power of Convertigo MBaaS backend!

-Unlike other RAD systems, an application produced with Convertigo Mobile Builder is not a “prototype” nor a “quick & dirty” app.
+An application produced with {{site.data.strings.product_name}} is not a “prototype” nor a “quick & dirty” application.
 Built applications are fully deployable on cross-platform devices and work on complex enterprise data.

-Convertigo Mobile Builder RMAD is based on well-known industry standard technologies such as Cordova, Angular 5 and Ionic 3 frameworks.
+{{site.data.strings.product_name}} is based on well-known industry standard technologies such as Cordova, Angular 13 and Ionic 6 frameworks.

-{% include image.html file="man_img/MB-Overview.png" url="images/man_img/MB-Overview.png" alt="Convertigo Mobile Builder overview" caption="Convertigo Mobile Builder overview" %}
+{% include image.html file="man_img/MB-Overview.png" url="images/man_img/MB-Overview.png" alt="Convertigo Builder overview" caption="Convertigo Builder overview" %}

-The new Mobile Builder module brings an “Application” object in project tree under the “MobileApplication” object.
+The new Builder module brings an “Application” object in project tree under the “NgxApp” object.
 This object is representing the graphical UI displayed on the right pane.
 To design and build an application, the user simply drags & drops mobile components from the mobile palette to the correct location in the Application tree.

 The Viewer right pane will automatically reflect the changes in real time showing the user what the app will look like.
 The user can also modify any of the mobile component properties and see in real time the result in the right pane app viewer.